Our Review Process

 After all, the maxim “you are what you eat” has never proven to be truer than for people with diabetes.
 Here are a few superfoods that you can make a part of your diet chart.
 These foods are high on protein, low on carbs, and have cholesterol within prescribed limits.
 All of them are a healthy source of essential vitamins and minerals that keep you on the go.

 Just like there are certain foods you can earmark for increasing blood sugar, there are certain foods you can use to lower blood sugar.
 Food for low blood sugar can be dates, honey, candy, and so on.
-Here are the foods to lower blood sugar levels.
+Here are the natural foods that lower blood sugar.

 Table of Contents